 - Bletchley Day, run along the lines of a sandpit, which forged new partnerships and stimulated fresh research ideas in the field of home adaptations/ housing interventions.

-- Falling Through the Gaps: Connecting Research, Policy and Practice in the Fields of Ageing, Falls Prevention and Housing Interventions, organised in partnership with the British Society of Gerontology (BSG) to bring together academics and stakeholders.
+- Falling Through the Gaps: Connecting Research, Policy and Practice in the Fields of Ageing, Falls Prevention and Housing Interventions, organised in partnership with the British Society of Gerontology (BSG) to bring together academics and stakeholders – click here

-- The Right Prescription – event held in Manchester focussing on how interventions in the home can impact on health, especially on use of hospital and NHS services.
-This is also a joint venture with BSG and MICRA.
-Click here for presentations.
+- The Right Prescription and Small but Significant – joint venture events with BSG (British Society of Gerontology) and MICRA (Manchester Institute for Collaborative Research on Ageing) both held in Manchester focusing on how interventions in the home can impact on health, especially on use of hospital and NHS services.
+Click here for presentations

-- Contributed to research working and advisory groups & networks, including Hact, Public Health England, regional Schools of Public Health, NICE, Chartered Institute of Environmental Health and genHOME.
+- Contributed to research working and advisory groups & networks, including HACT, Public Health England, regional Schools of Public Health, NICE (National Institute for Care Excellence), Chartered Institute of Environmental Health and genHOME.

 - Stimulated and supported New Active research clusters including: